Save money on these budget home security systems

 - Useful features locked behind top-price plan

-Wyze offers a non-traditional, self-monitored security setup that anyone can afford and pairs well with smart home devices.

-Best for Home Automation: Abode Iota All-in-one Home Security Kit
+Best for home automation: Abode Iota All-in-one Home Security Kit

 Abode's main draw is its ability to play nice with virtually any smart speaker or smart device.
 Compatible with Alexa, Google Home, Apple HomeKit, Z-Wave, Zigbee, and IFTTT, the Abode Home Security Kit will sync up with virtually any smart device you already own or plan to buy.
-Then, you can use app automations to trigger responses in your smart devices in emergency situations, or to schedule regular behaviors.
+Then, you can use app automations to trigger responses in your smart devices in emergencies or to schedule regular behaviors.
 Your home security will only be limited by your imagination.

-Abode is a DIY, customizable home security option that lets you pick and choose which devices you need for your starter package; then, all of your choices arrive already paired together, so all you need to do is place your sensors and cameras where they belong and you'll have a functioning security system.
+Abode is a DIY, customizable home security option that lets you pick and choose which devices you need for your starter package.
+Then, all your choices arrive already paired together, so all you need to do is place your sensors and cameras where they belong, and you'll have a functioning security system.

 It's also another system that can be self-monitored.
-Abode offers a standard, month-to-month plan that enables all of its app features (except professional monitoring) for only $6.67 per month.
+Abode offers a standard, month-to-month plan that enables all its app features (except professional monitoring) for only $6.67 per month.
 With this plan, you can pay for on-demand monitoring over short periods, such as when you go on vacation, but ultimately rely on yourself to monitor any alerts.
-If you do choose to pay for monitoring, Abode's $16.66 monthly fee is less than most services besides Ring's.
+If you choose to pay for monitoring, Abode's $16.66 monthly fee is less than most services besides Ring's.

 Pros: